AY2425S2-CS2113-F11-1/tp/docs/DeveloperGuide.md

 * Input the `delete` command with **missing attributes**.
   * *Example Input:* `delete`
-  * *Output:* An error message stating that there are missing attributes will be shown.
+  * *Output:* An error message stating that the ID is missing will be shown.
 * Input the `delete` command with an **invalid ID**.
   * *Example Input:* `delete XD`
   * *Output:* An error message stating that the ID is invalid will be shown.